loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 ---
-title: How we decreased backend tests step execution time?
+title: How we decreased the execution time of our backend test suite
 author: Gustavo Rodrigues
 twitter: gustahrodrigues
 layout: post